-Between cars, the lawn mower, tools, motorcycles and other outdoor equipment, dirt accumulation, dust build up, and oil and grease stains are inevitable on a concrete garage floor.
+Because of cars, the lawn mower, tools, motorcycles and other outdoor equipment, dirt build-up and oil and grease stains are inevitable on a concrete garage floor.

-Muriatic acid is sometimes used to clean concrete and masonry.
-But the binder in concrete, Portland cement, dissolves when it comes into contact with an acid.
+Muriatic acid is sometimes used to clean concrete garage floors.
+But the binder in concrete, called Portland cement, dissolves when it comes into contact with an acid.
 Plus, acid-based cleaners pull calcium hydroxide out of the hardened concrete, which then quickly forms a white, dusty material called efflorescence.
 This material can become so heavy and visible that you'll need to clean it off of your floor.

-Another widely used concrete cleaner is trisodium phosphate (TSP).
-It is alkaline, so it will not harm your concrete floor, but it is alkaline enough to cause skin irritation and even burns.
+Another cleaning agent that is widely believed to be the best way to clean a garage floor is trisodium phosphate (TSP).
+It is strongly alkaline, so it will not harm the concrete floor, but this also means it could cause skin irritation and even burns.
 TSP is also very bad for the environment.
-If it ends up in lakes and streams, the phosphates trigger an overgrowth of algae that results in a depletion of oxygen levels in the water, which endangers fish and aquatic plant life.
+If it ends up in lakes and streams, the phosphates trigger an overgrowth of algae that results in a depletion of oxygen levels in the water, which can endanger fish and aquatic plant life.

-Simple Green Oxy Solve Concrete and Driveway Cleaner can be used with a pressure washer or for manual cleaning of concrete surfaces including driveways, sidewalks, patios and walkways.
-The non-corrosive and non-degrading formula utilizes the natural power of peroxide to provide high-performance cleaning and stain removal without toxic or abrasive chemicals.
-It removes oil, grease, grime and most stains and discolorations.
-Its biodegradable formula is safe for lawns and pets.
+Simple Green Oxy Solve Concrete and Driveway Cleaner can be used with a pressure washer or for manual cleaning of concrete surfaces including driveways, sidewalks, patios, and walkways.
+The non-corrosive and non-degrading formula utilizes the natural power of peroxide to provide high-performance cleaning.
+It removes oil stains, grease, grime, and most discolorations.
+Its biodegradable* formula is safe for lawns and pets.

 Thoroughly clean your garage floor once or twice a year using the instructions below.

 - Clear the floor.
 Move any cars, bikes, tools, boxes, and other items out of the garage.